Slovenia

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Lowest total motherhood rate in Europe
+- Lowest total maternal replacement rate in Europe

-- Rising lifetime childlessness rate
+- Rising lifetime childlessness over recent years

 Key fertility indicators — Slovenia